How to Pocket Per Diem on TDY Without Breaking the Rules

 What You Cannot Do

-Everything above is legal and above-board.
-There are lines, and crossing them turns a smart financial move into a UCMJ problem.
-Know these clearly.
+Everything above is legal, above-board, and built into how the system is designed.
+There are hard lines, though — and crossing them turns a smart financial move into a UCMJ problem.
+Know these clearly before your next trip.

 No Double-Dipping

-If your unit buys you a meal — a commander’s call dinner, a farewell, a catered briefing — you cannot also claim that meal’s M&IE allocation for personal spending.
-Per diem covers expenses you actually incurred.
-When someone else pays for a meal, that portion of your M&IE gets reduced or waived depending on your orders language.
-Check your orders.
-Some will note “meals provided” for specific days, which means your M&IE is reduced accordingly on those days.
+If your unit covers a meal — commander’s call dinner, catered briefing, farewell event — you cannot also claim that meal’s M&IE allocation.
+Per diem covers expenses you actually had.
+When someone else picks up the tab, that portion of your M&IE gets reduced or waived depending on your orders language.
+Read your orders.
+Some will specify “meals provided” on particular days, which means your M&IE takes a corresponding hit on those days.
+Not optional.

 Government Travel Card Use